WBCN (North Carolina)

-WBCN (1660 AM) was the call sign assigned from 2009 until 2021, and the last callsign used on the air, for radio station WJBX in Charlotte, North Carolina, United States.
+WBCN (1660 AM) was the call sign assigned from 2009 until 2021, and the last call sign used on the air, for radio station WJBX in Charlotte, North Carolina, United States.
 The station, while silent, was assigned the call letters WJBX by the Federal Communications Commission on February 5, 2021.
 The license was deleted on August 24, 2022, before any broadcasts under the WJBX call letters.

 The station was last owned by Beasley Broadcast Group, with studios located on South Boulevard in Charlotte's South End, and a transmitter site off Mattoon Street in West Charlotte.
 As WBCN, it last broadcast a sports radio format known as "Fox Sports Charlotte", which was simulcast on the third digital subchannel (HD3) of sister station 103.7 WSOC-FM, as well as FM translator station 94.7 W234BY.

 WBCN ceased broadcasting on December 31, 2020, due to the sale of the transmitter site for residential development.
 The translator station continued airing "Fox Sports Charlotte" on 94.7 FM, fed by the HD3 subchannel of WSOC-FM.